patheros/PathSetManuals/modules/Sifter.md

 ![Image of step controls](../images/Sifter/labels.png)

-1. **Audio Inputs** - Four different audio inputs.
+1. **L/R Audio Inputs** - Four different audio inputs.
 Input D is normalized to the internal delay loop of the `mix output`.
 2. **Intensity Fader** - Controls how often each input is sampled for the output.
 The sum of all intensities also controls the overall amplitude of the `mix output`.
 3. **Intensity CV** - Modulates Intensity Fader.
 4. **Intensity Attenuverter** - Modifies CV for Intensity Fader.
-5. **Mix Output** - Outputs audio after the granulated mixing.
+5. **L/R Mix Output** - Outputs audio after the granulated mixing.
 6. **Clock Input** - Optional input that resets the playback positions each time it goes high.
 Particularly useful if the input signals are `frozen`.
 7. **Feedback Delay Knob** - Controls the internal feedback delay time that is fed into input D if cable is not patched.
 8. **Feedback Delay CV** - Modulates Feedback Delay Knob.